steffenfritz/bagit/README.md

         Path to manifest file for optional fetch.txt file.
 Mandatory if fetch switch is used -output PATH_TO_DIR
         Output directory for bag.
-Used with create flag (default "bag_2019-06-11T225839") -tar
+Used with create flag (default "bag_2019-06-11T225839") -tagmanifest ALGORITHM
+        Hash algorithm used for tagmanifest file when creating a bag [sha1, sha256, sha512, md5] (default "sha512")
+    -tar
         Create a tar archive when creating a bag
     -v    Verbose output